 J-PAL’s Governance Initiative (GI) funds randomized evaluations of strategies to improve governance in low- and middle-income countries.
 The deadline for GI’s Spring 2020 round for proposals has passed.
 Funding decisions will be announced around mid-June.

 By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 GI has two regular funding cycles per year for full research projects, pilot studies, and travel/proposal development grants that address open questions outlined in the Governance Initiative Review Paper.
-RFPs are released in June and December, and funding decisions are announced in November and May.
+RFPs are released in June and December, and funding decisions are announced in November and May (mid-June for the Spring 2020 RFP).
 Each proposal is reviewed by three referees: an academic reviewer, a policy expert, and a member of the GI Review Board.
 The Review Board makes final funding decisions.